raphaellevisse/Minimal_Inverse_Kinematics/README.md

 # Minimal_Inverse_Kinematics
-Extremely simple to use Inverse Kinematics library, taking axis, lengths and a goal position and solves the inverse kinematics using Jacobian Gradient Descent.
+Straight-forward use Inverse Kinematics library, taking axis, lengths and a goal position and solves the inverse kinematics using Jacobian Gradient Descent.

 Stemmed from prefering Matrix Exponential for robotic transformations and a more elegant jacobian calculation.